RikardLegge/view-model-mapper/README.md

 * [TODO] Allow arrays in models and arrays of models

-* [Partial] Drag and drop UI for building a user interface and mapping model data (Through dev console)
+* Drag and drop UI for building a user interface and mapping model data (Through dev console)

 * Middleware is responsible for more complex data manipulation actions as well as data validation and type casting.